Why is this important?

 - a hospital or other National Health Service institution.

-If you want more information about how to complain to these types of bodies, you should seek specialist advice from an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you want more information about how to complain to these types of bodies, you should seek specialist advice from an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 There are four main ways of getting compensation for a personal injury:-

 - using a claims assessor (see under heading Claims assessors)

 - taking legal action in a civil court (see under heading Taking legal action)

 - making a claim to the Criminal Injuries Compensation Authority (see under heading Criminal Injuries Compensation Authority)

 - through a criminal compensation order (see under heading Criminal compensation orders).

 If you have sustained a personal injury and want to claim compensation you should consult a specialist solicitor as it can be very difficult to assess how much compensation to claim for.

 If the court finds that the claimant was partly to blame for the accident, it may reduce the amount of damages paid, for example, if s/he was not wearing a seatbelt in a road traffic accident.